VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs: Experiments

 \subsection{Experimental Settings}

-Here, we outline all the experimental settings used in our experiments. \paragraph{Similarity Kernel Functions} Our similarity kernel function is a convex combination of an radial basis function kernel using embeddings of the text, and a lexical similarity kernel using Jaccard similarity.
-The weights of the convex combination are $0.7$ and $0.3$ for radial basis function kernel and lexical similarity kernel respectively.
+\paragraph{Similarity Kernel Functions} Our similarity kernel function is a convex combination of a radial basis function kernel (RBF) using embeddings of the text, and a lexical similarity kernel using Jaccard similarity.
+RBF kernel is well known to be positive semi-definite (PSD), and Jaccard Similarity has also been proved to be PSD \cite{article}.
+A convex combination of two PSD kernels maintains the PSD property.
+The weights of the convex combination are $0.7$ and $0.3$ for the radial basis function kernel and the lexical similarity kernel, respectively.

 \paragraph{LLMs} All experimental data were generated using GPT-4o mini.
 For text embeddings, we utilize OpenAI's text-embedding-3-small model.

 \paragraph{\textsc{Hierarchical} baseline settings} For the hierarchical baseline, in each call, we generate $10$ subtopics to ensure comprehensive coverage of the problem space.
 We then generate $1$ sample for each such topic to return $10$ instances.